walterxie/MEP-tutorial/README.md

 </figure>
 <br>

-As you can see the posterior probability density is roughly bell-shaped.
+As you can see, the posterior probability density is roughly bell-shaped.
-There is some sampling noise which would be reduced if we ran the chain for longer or sampled more often but we already have a good estimate of the mean and HPD interval.
+There is some sampling noise that would be reduced if we ran the chain for longer or sampled more often, but we already have a good estimate of the mean and HPD interval.
 You can overlay the density plots of multiple traces in order to compare them (it is up to the user to determine whether they are comparable on the the same axis or not).
 Select the